sosolimited/Cpp-Handbook/README.md

 ## The Samples:

 The samples are loosely ordered.
-The sequence laid out below will hopefully make the most sense if you don't know where to start.
+If you don't how what you want to look at, go through the samples in the order shown below.

-- Object Creation: creating C++ objects dynamically and on the stack.
+- __Object Creation__: creating C++ objects dynamically and on the stack.
-- Namespaces and Aliases: organizing code into modules and writing readable names.
+- __Namespaces and Aliases__: organizing code into modules and writing readable names.
-- Templates: creating functions that can operate on many types.
+- __Templates__: creating functions that can operate on many types.
-- Functional: creating function objects (lambdas).
+- __Functional__: creating function objects (lambdas).
-- Collections: sequential and key-based containers, with "CRUD" operations on their contents.
+- __Collections__: sequential and key-based containers, with "CRUD" operations on their contents.
-- Async and Future: load and parse a file asynchronously and read the results back in the main thread.
+- __Async and Future__: load and parse a file asynchronously and read the results back in the main thread.

 ### Early Samples
-- Resource (Memory) Management: smart pointer types and managing resources (e.g. memory) with objects.
+- __Resource Management__: smart pointer types and managing resources (e.g. memory) with objects.
 Object Creation is probably a better sample for these concepts.

 ### Forthcoming?
 Samples:
-- Threads and atomics (for continuously-running objects that process tasks without returning a value)
+- __Threads and Atomics__ (for continuously-running objects that process tasks without returning a value.
+Mainly, though, use async and futures.)

 ## Code Style